 You come in from a long day at the office, and you want to get a workout in, but you can’t find the motivation.
-Or maybe you think you have the motivation but “life” is getting in the way of your workout as you feel you have too much on your plate to fit it in.
+Or maybe you think you have workout motivation, but “life” is getting in the way.

-Making your workout a priority and finding ways to fit it into your schedule will offer you a host of health benefits and make you feel like you’ve got your mojo back.
+Making your workout a priority and finding ways to fit it into your schedule will offer you a host of health benefits, help you lose weight, and make you feel like you’ve got your mojo back.

 Working out will be a lot easier if you view it as a gift you give to yourself versus a distasteful activity you have to get through.
-Think about your health and vitality — by your working out, you are treating yourself as a priority.
-And coming from a place of self-love.
+Think about your health and vitality — by working out, you are treating yourself as a priority and coming from a place of self-love.

 “Healthy exercise is valuable not only for the maintenance of good physiologic function of the body, but also mental clarity, and the feeling of good health.” —Paul Dudley White, MD

-Once you’re ready to make your workout a priority and give yourself that gift, how do you implement your workout goals into your daily life?
+Once you’re ready to make your fitness goals a priority and give yourself the gift of regular exercise routines, how do you implement your workout plans into your daily life?

 Here are 10 ways to boost your workout motivation.
 These strategies will help you keep your fire for working out going strong.